 Griselinia

-Griselinia is a low-maintenance, evergreen shrub with pretty, apple green leaves.
+Griselinia is a low maintenance evergreen shrub with pretty, apple-green leaves.
 It can be grown against a wall, or as an evergreen hedge.
-Griselinias are tolerant of salty air, making them perfect for coastal gardens, but they're not suitable for cold, exposed sites, so a well-drained soil is needed.
+Griselinias are tolerant of salty air, making them perfect for coastal gardens, but they're not suitable for very cold, exposed sites.
+A well-drained soil is needed.

 H x S: from 1m x 1m